andrewufrank/dainoSite/ReadMe/05pandoc.md

 ## Source files are converted to HTML using Pandoc

 The web page sources are translated using Pandoc to HTML and PDF.
 Pandoc is equally used to convert the markdown sources to latex and then to PDF.

 Pandoc would allow three dozens of [input formats](https://pandoc.org/MANUAL.html).
 At the moment, page sources must be written in the Pandoc markdown language, but essentially any other input Pandoc can read could be used (e.g. `latex`).

-## `Shake` controls the conversion
+# `Shake` controls the conversion

 Shake is an improved `make` producing a desired set of files from sources and rules.
-It is driven by the correspondence between the `md` files which must be converted to `html` and draws in additional files as necessary.
+It is driven by the correspondence between the `md` files which must be converted to `HTML` and draws in additional files as necessary.
 It converts files only if changed; files can be watched for changes and automatically converted.